Workshop on Progressive MS and NMO-SD - Ljubljana 2025

 Clinical psychologist and neuropsychologist specializing in MS at University Medical Center Hamburg-Eppendorf, Germany.
 Focuses on neuropsychiatric aspects of MS including fatigue, sexual dysfunction, outcome measure development, psychotherapeutic and eHealth interventions.
 Has published substantial systematic reviews, RCTs and work on patient-reported outcome measures. -

-Louisin Moumdjian
+Lousin Moumdjian

 Rehabilitation researcher and postdoctoral scholar at Hasselt University and Ghent University, Belgium.
 Specialises in auditory-motor coupling, gait and rhythm-based rehabilitation, music and rhythm interventions, and motor-cognitive dual-task performance in people with MS. Active in designing embodied learning and feedback-based interventions to improve mobility and reduce fatigue.
 She is also a member of RiMS Executive Board as SIG Officer. -

-Uros Rot
+Uroš Rot